csci141/Labs/202610/Lab 4 student materials/writeup/lab4.md

 ### Drawing a Square

 Start by writing code to draw a square with side length 100.
-Recall that you saw an example like this in lecture - you may want to download `turtle_square.py` from the `code` folder linked from Lecture 09 on the course webpage as a starting point.
+Recall that you saw an example like this in lecture.
 After this step, your program should generate the following picture:

 ![Drawing a square with side length 100](turtlesquare.png){#fig:turtlesquare width="50%"}